sf-wdi-25/notes/week-01-controlling-the-dom/day-02-bootstrap-and-js/dawn-control-flow/exercises.md

   *  ["a","b","c"] || "123"
   *  {"key":"value"} || false

+1. List all the falsy values in Javscript.

 #### Login
 When a user trys to login to our website we want to check that they actually input a value for username and a value for password.
 If they typed both in, give them an "All Good".
 But if either the username or the password are missing, give them an error: "Missing Username" / "Missing Password".